-This course affords students, working closely with a faculty mentor, to design an original research project appropriate to their major field of study.
+This course affords students, working closely with a faculty member, to design an original research project appropriate to their major field of study.
 Grant support is available.
-Examples include an in-depth exploration of free and fair trade options, a detailed critical analysis of Byron's poetry, a laboratory study of breast cancer cells, and an original musical score for an independent film maker.
+Recent examples include scientific research on the treatment of breast cancer; marketing research on brand loyalty; philosophical research on just war theory; and psychological research on multi-tasking.
 These projects must be submitted for presentation at an external scholarly venue such as a professional conference, workshop and/or an academic journal.

 Honors Interdisciplinary Seminars

 This team-taught interdisciplinary course challenges students to conduct serious inquiry of complex issues meriting contemporary concern.
 Students read and discuss course texts and then design individual research projects related to the course theme and appropriate to their major area of academic study.
-These projects must be submitted for presentation at an external scholarly venue such as a professional conference, workshop and/or academic journal.
+These projects must be submitted to an external scholarly venue such as a professional conference, workshop and/or academic journal.

 Honors Intercultural Seminar

 This seminar is offered in conjunction with the two intercultural lectures that are held on campus each Fall and Spring Term.
 The focus of the course is on ethical theories and their application to contemporary problems and issues.
 The readings for the course are unique to each speaker and provide an orientation to both the intellectual and the concrete context of the speaker’s remarks.